Diarrhea in Cats

 Below are some common causes of diarrhea in cats:

 Dietary changes: Diarrhea signals a problem with digestion, so diet and nutrition can play a role.
 Cats may develop diarrhea due to eating table scraps or unfamiliar food.
-But it can also happen as a result of your cat eating non-food items such as tinsel, rubber bands, and bits of toys.
+But it can also happen as a result of your cat eating non-food items such as tinsel, rubber bands, and bits of string.
+These foreign objects can potentially cause an intestinal blockage in your cat.
 Less commonly, cats have food allergies or sensitivities that cause diarrhea.

-Toxicity: Some plants are toxic to cats, and curious cats who chew on them get sick with diarrhea, vomiting, or other signs of illness.
+Toxicity: Some plants are toxic to cats.
+Curious cats who chew on them can get sick with diarrhea, vomiting, or show other signs of illness.

 Other: Nearly anything can cause cat diarrhea.
 It can be a condition your cat is born with, result from diseases of other organs, or have an idiopathic cause, meaning that a cause for the diarrhea is never identified.